Sparkling wine: top bubbles to try in 2025

 It’s true that terms like “light body” or “full body” are more often linked to still wines but they can also apply to sparkling wines when describing mouthfeel and texture:

-- Light bodied sparkling wines: these are the kind of bubbles that make your palate feel fresh and zesty.
+- Light bodied sparkling wines are the kind of bubbles that make your palate feel fresh and zesty.

-- Medium bodied sparkling wines: they are more balanced and offer a sweeter flavor.
+- Medium bodied sparkling wines instead are more balanced and offer a sweeter flavor.

-- Full bodied sparkling wines: these are the most structured wines, with different layers of flavor that make them a little more complex.
+- Full bodied sparkling wines are the most structured wines, with different layers of flavor that make them a little more complex.

 The table below offers examples for each style for a better understanding.